Tom’s Radio Exploits

 I started experimenting with LoRa mesh networks and made some decent contacts when I was up in Edinburgh.
 I’m amazed with the range, I could hit Glasgow very easily using other people’s more powerful antennae thanks to the meshed nature of the network.

-When I moved back to Newcastle, I tried the Mesh but couldn’t find anything, but a few months later and a much larger community seems to be forming on 868Mhz!
 You can find a list of my nodes in the table below.
 Send me a CQ if you can see my node, I might take a while to answer but I’m always listening on 868!

 Tagged as: utility-pages radio